Bootstrapping LLMs via Preference-Based Policy Optimization: Introduction

-In contrast, online RLHF adopts an iterative procedure: responses are sampled from the current policy, feedback is collected to generate new preference data, and the RM is updated accordingly \cite{ouyang2022training,guo2024direct}.
-Recent efforts \cite{xiong2024iterative, ye2024online} enhance this loop by incorporating reward-agnostic exploration strategies that maintain uncertainty, thereby improving data diversity.
-However, standard RLHF frameworks optimize the RM solely to fit observed preferences, often overlooking the robustness of the RM itself.
-As a result, overfitting and premature convergence may occur, limiting the effectiveness of iterative self-improvement for LLMs.
+We adopt a bootstrapping approach in which LLMs iteratively improve themselves.
+Following online iterative RLHF, responses are sampled from the current LLM policy, feedback is collected to generate new preference data, and the RM is updated accordingly.
+Recent efforts \cite{zhanprovable, xiong2024iterative, ye2024online,das2025active} enhance this loop by incorporating reward-agnostic exploration strategies that maintain uncertainty of preference data collection, thereby improving data diversity to cover the whole preference data space.
+But standard online RLHF frameworks often optimize the RM solely for observed preferences, risking overfitting and premature convergence.

-To address these challenges, we propose a general preference-based policy optimization (PbPO) framework, drawing inspiration from preference-based reinforcement learning (PbRL) \cite{zhan2023provable} to use a reward-aware exploration strategy.
-The core objective is formulated as a min-max optimization game between the main policy and the reward model (RM).
-The RM is constrained to lie within a confidence set derived from collected preference data to ensure reliable exploitation, while simultaneously optimized to minimize the policy performance with a reference policy, thereby enhancing robustness.
-Building upon this formulation, we develop a PbPO algorithm that leverages both reward-agnostic/-aware strategies by iteratively collecting new preference data from the evolving policy through guided exploration.
-This enables continual refinement of both the RM and the policy itself, as illustrated in Figure~\ref{fig:overall}.
+To address this, we propose \textbf{preference-based policy optimization (PbPO)}, a unified framework integrating reward-agnostic and reward-aware exploration.
+PbPO formulates a min-max game between the LLM policy and the RM.
+The RM is constrained within a confidence set derived from collected preferences to ensure reliable exploitation, while being optimized to minimize the performance gap with a reference policy, thereby promoting robust exploration.
+Iteratively collecting new preference data from the evolving policy enables effective bootstrapping of LLM alignment (Figure~\ref{fig:overall}).

-We theoretically establish that our online PbPO framework can effectively bootstrap LLMs, providing a high-probability regret bound for both settings with sequence-level RM \cite{ouyang2022training,bahetileftover2024,xiong2024iterative} and token-level RM \cite{rafailov2024direct,cen2025value,zhong2025dpo}.
-Extensive experiments across five well-studied benchmarks validate the proposed method, demonstrating state-of-the-art performance and consistent improvements over existing approaches.
+We provide theoretical guarantees for PbPO, establishing nearly optimal regret bounds for both sequence-level \cite{ouyang2022training, bahetileftover2024, xiong2024iterative} and token-level RMs \cite{zeng2024token, cen2025value, zhong2025dpo}, as illustrated in Table \ref{tbl:maintho}.
+Extensive experiments on five benchmark datasets show that PbPO consistently outperforms existing state-of-the-art methods.